 location of the taxi counter at the upper flower between the exit facing Hilton and the KTM (long-distance train) ticket counters

 Luggage Check-in at KL Sentral

-There is a great service if you are flying with Malaysia Airlines or Emirates.
+There is a great service if you are flying with Malaysia Airlines, Royal Brunei, Cathey Pacific, Emirates or Etihad Airways.
 If you take the KLIA Express train to the airport, you can already check-in and drop-off your luggage at KL Sentral.
 The check-in counters are right across the KLIA Express ticket counter at the KLIA Express depature area.
 You need to buy the train ticket first and present it at the check-in counter to use this service.

 Buses from KL Sentral

 Most tourists come to KL Sentral to take bus to LCCT airport (flying with AirAsia).
 The buses stop at the basement level below the train station - so brace yourself for a dose of noise and air pollution with the engines of the buses running non-stop (and the constuction around) in the confined space.
 Besides the buses to LCCT (Skybus or Aerobus - buy tickets straight at the buses), you can also find ticket ticket counters for Airport Coach (to KLIA) and to Genting Highlands at the same place.
 The local RapidKL bus are at the other end of the basement bus area.

 From right to left: Skybus (RM9, to LCCT Terminal), Aerobus (RM8, to LCCT Terminal), Airport Coach (RM10, to KLIA)

 List of transport providers in KL Sentral:

 KTM Komuter (Train Service within the Klang Valley)

 KTM Intercity (Trains to Singapore, Thailand and the East Coast)